IORA-NUS/openride_apps/readme.md

 - The following codebase is developed on Python 3.8.5.
 It should run on python > 3.7, but has not been tested.
 - Create a Vitrual environment and activate it.
 - install requirements.txt
-- The package assumes the following are installed and accessivle over the network (or localhost)
+- The package assumes the following are installed and accessible over the network (or localhost)

 ## Prerequisites:
 1. Routing Service: Currently only supports [OSRM](http://project-osrm.org).
 The instructions for downloading open source routing datasets are provided in the link.